Deep Unfolding with Approximated Computations for Rapid Optimization: Case Study 2: Robust PCA

 \subsubsection{Video Decomposition}

 To further validate our learned approximated optimization approach, we evaluated its effectiveness using real-world video data from the VIRAT dataset.
 This dataset is widely adopted for video surveillance analysis, featuring complex scenes with sparse moving objects over largely static backgrounds, which can be viewed as the low-rank and sparse structure of the RPCA model.
 For each experiment, we used $16$ videos for training, and $2$ for test.

-Following the pre-processing approach of \cite{cai2021learned}, we initially converted the color frames to grayscale, significantly reducing computational overhead while retaining essential structural information.
+Following the pre-processing approach of \cite{cai2021learned}, we initially convert color frames to grayscale.
 Subsequently, we uniformly subsampled the frame rate by a factor of two to further reduce data dimensionality and computational complexity, while preserving temporal coherence.
 The experimental study comprised sequences from the VIRAT dataset resized to three distinct resolutions, i.e., $640\times360$, $480\times270$, and $320\times180$ pixels.
 Each video was vectorized column-wise to form a data matrix suitable for \ac{rpca} decomposition.

-The VIRAT dataset is unlabeled for RPCA decomposition, therefore, we employed unsupervised learning via \eqref{eqn:UsupRPCA} for training the unfolded optimizers.
-Due to the computationally intensive nature of this data, particularly at high resolutions, we limited the learned optimizers to operate with $K=5$ iterations, while assuming $r=2$.
-The reported error is evaluated as the objective

-All runtime values are reported as wall-clock times on the same platform, a Lenovo IdeaPad Slim~5~14IRL8 with an Intel 13th-Gen Core i5-13420H (8C/12T, 2.10\,GHz base), 16\,GB RAM.
-In this case study, we only evaluate the learned optimizers, as the classical method with fixed hyperparameters was unstable and practically infeasible in terms of convergence time and computational cost for this video data.